redstrate/redstrate.com/content/blog/kate-hugo-setup/index.md

 tags:
 - KDE
 - Hugo
+summary: "My workflow for working on Hugo websites in Kate - KDE's Text Editor."
 ---

 I use Hugo to build my website (which you can explore the source code to